-For more detailed information refer to the school Bullying and Race Equality policies which are always available to read in the school office.
+For more detailed information refer to the school Bullying and Race and on our website.

+Equality policies which are always available to read in the school office help them to understand why we have certain rules and encourage them to follow them.
+Thank you,